-After an evaluation of Alkins Library resources with regards to journals, databases, and circulating books that are relevant to the establishment of the new course, Bueiness Computing, it is found that the library's resources are sufficient to support this course.
-Due to the nature of this course, there are limited print resources that are applicable, individual books not owned by the library may be requested through the library's interlibrary toan sorvice.
+After an evaluation of Atkins Library resources with regards to journals, databases, and circulating books that are relevant to the establishment of the new course, Bueiness Computing, it is found that the library's resources are sufficient to support this course.
+Due to the nature of bis course, there are limited print resources that are applicable, individual books not owned by the library may be requested through the library's intentionary for sources.

-The library does provides access to many databases that may be relevant to this course, including Books 24/7, Business Source Complete, JSTOR, Lexis Nexis, and Science Direct.
+The library does provides access to many databases that may be relevant to this course, Including Books 24/7, Business Source Complete, JSTOR, Lexis Nexis, and Science Direct.

 Conclusion: The holdings of Atkins Library with regards to print resources, detebases, and journals are sufficient to support this course.
-It is suggested that the participating academic departments continue ordering new resources as they are published.
+It is suggested that the participating academic departments continue ordering new resources as likey are published.

-Evaluator's Signature: A Musle Sporper
+Evaluator's Signature: 3, Musle Soperor